 Open topic with navigation

-Figure 2: A Volume medium connected to a VDB file, which is then connected to a Render Target
+Figure 2: A Volume Medium is connected to a VDB file which is then connected to a Render Target

 Figure 3: A VDB file rendered in the Octane Viewport